emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

 ## Conclusion

 All we wanted you to do today was create the Xcode project and run the application on the simulator.
-If you could successfully do that, wooooohoooo!
+If you could successfully do that, woo!
 You will have no problem with the Quest.

 In tomorrow's content, we will explain what all the code is actually doing, and make some changes.